krystin-lo/Capstone-RestaurantReservationSystem/README.md

 [![us-08-edit-reservation-submit-before.png](https://i.postimg.cc/65BX9Gzy/us-08-edit-reservation-submit-before.png)](https://postimg.cc/s1H8mxkr)
 #### Workers will have the ability to look for a reservation based off of a customer's phone number
 [![us-07-search-reservations-submit-no-result-after.png](https://i.postimg.cc/6pNB4m95/us-07-search-reservations-submit-no-result-after.png)](https://postimg.cc/nCTy6Tj6)
-#### WOrkers will have the ability to add the amount/capacity of a table and customize the name of the table
+#### Workers will have the ability to add the amount/capacity of a table and customize the name of the table
 [![us-04-create-table-submit-before.png](https://i.postimg.cc/CxHSGs1C/us-04-create-table-submit-before.png)](https://postimg.cc/FYRMmc01)

 ## Technologies Used